Thank you for signing up to Realhomes. You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

-Will our love of Nordic interiors ever end?
-We are going with a resounding 'no'.
-But like all trends that hang around for years (hygge is the prime example) we do, every now and then, come up with a new name for what is basically the same style just with a slight twist – case in point: new Nordic.
+Our love of Nordic style interiors will never end.
+And, like all trends that hang around for years (hygge is the prime example) we will, every now and then, come up with a new name for what is basically the same style, just with a twist – case in point: new Nordic.

-So here are a few of the very best New Nordic design ideas to steal from the slightly darker, slightly moodier take on the classic Scandi style...
-Find more gorgeous design ideas on our hub page.
+So, here are a few of the very best New Nordic design ideas to steal from the slightly darker, slightly moodier take on the classic Scandi style...
+Find more gorgeous Scandi design ideas on our hub page.

-2. Choose bedding that has a relaxed vibe
+2. Choose Nordic bedding that has a relaxed vibe

 3. Keep the colour palette simple